adam-maj/robotics/README.md

 However, as we've covered, simulation can be useful to learn specific control policies, but it doesn't offer us the complexity of the real world required for true generalization to new environments, objects, and skills.

-Approximating this complexity in simulation would require constructing simulated worlds just as complex as the real world, which is intractable.
+**Achieving sufficient complexity in simulation would require constructing simulated worlds just as complex as the real world**, which is clearly intractable.

 Because of this, simulation is unlikely to be the path forward.